xdoardo/co-thesis/thesis/chapters/delay/monads.typ

 ```
 //typstfmt::on
   ]
-This definition also allows us to abstract over the relation between the values
-of the parameter type $A$ and have a single definition for multiple kinds of
-relations.
-Propositional equality is still the most frequently used relation, so
+Propositional equality is still the most frequently used
-we define a special notation for this specialization:
+relation, so we define a special notation for this specialization, which
+resembles that of the inference rules:
 #mycode(
-  ref: <code-weak-bisim-propeq>,
+  label: <code-weak-bisim-propeq>,
   "https://github.com/ecmma/co-thesis/blob/master/agda/lujon/Codata/Sized/Delay/WeakBisimilarity/Core.agda#L33",
 )[
 //typstfmt::off